ostyjs/nostr-hooks/README.md

 The hook returns an object with the following properties:

 - `createSubscription`: A function that can be used to create a subscription with the provided filters and options.
 - `removeSubscription`: A function that can be used to remove the subscription and clean up the events if no other components are using the same subscription.
+This is done automatically when the component unmounts.
 - `events`: An array of events that match the filters.
 - `eose`: A boolean flag indicating whether the subscription has reached the end of the stream.
 - `isLoading`: A boolean flag indicating whether the subscription is loading (no events yet, and no eose).